RpcProvider object 🔌 connect to the network

 Goerli Testnet

-The Goerli testnet is no more in service.
+The Goerli Testnet is no longer in service.

 Sepolia Testnet